The Warkworth Abundance Project

 Chop Talk

-While sharing the meal they have prepared, mentors from the CAST Project introduce a weekly life skills topic which is then discussed in some depth for the remainder of the evening.
+While sharing the meal they have prepared,community volunteers with experience working with young people, introduce a weekly life skills topic which is then discussed in some depth for the remainder of the evening.